 Coinbase has a simple to use website as well as apps for Android and IOS.

-Binance also allows you to buy directly with GBP (bank transfer or debit card) once you have completed the KYC requirments.
+Binance also allows you to buy directly with GBP (bank transfer or debit card) once you have completed the KYC requirements.

-These are not the only reputable exchanges, there are many good exchanges around.
-We’d suggest doing your own research from serveral independent sources and choosing the one that best suits your needs.
+Of course, these are not the only reputable exchanges, there are many good exchanges around.
+A few others popular in the East Mids crypto community include Kucoin.com, Gate.io, Karken.com.
+We’d suggest doing your own research from several independent sources and choosing the one that best suits your needs.

-Almost all exchanges offer a referral program which usually is beneficial for both you and the person who’s referral link you use.
+Almost all exchanges offer a referral program which usually is beneficial for both you and the person whoes referral link you use.

 Referral schemes differ between exchanges, but for example the Coinbase referral scheme gives $10 (~£7) worth of Bitcoin free to both parties when the new customer purchase $100 (~£77) or more of any cryptocurrency available on Coinbase.